gasduster99/sppComp/try1/try1_2.md

 In this
 setting BMA accounts for model uncertainty around the port partitioning decision.
-As used here BMA effectively integrates across the possible biologially relavent modeling descisions with to port complex pooling.
+As used here BMA effectively integrates across the possible biologically realavent modeling decisions with to port complex pooling.

  For the $\mu^{th}$ model, of
 model space $\mathbb{M}$, a straight forward implementation of Bayes theorem